emutos/manual/usermanual/docs/index.md

 #### File Information

 EmuTOS, like Atari TOS, uses the FAT file system, common on MS-DOS and Windows systems of the day.
 Thus file attributes are a bit different from those of modern operating systems.
 There is only one date, the date the file was last modified.
-Files may be marked hidden, system, and read-only.
+Files may be marked h, for hidden; s, for system; and r, for read-only.

+There is also an archive flag.
+When set, this file has been changed since the last archive was made.
+Backup software can use this bit to archive only changed files, and then reset the flag.
+But neither EmuDESK nor EmuCON will allow you to edit this flag.

-The File Information dialog (File -> Info/Rename, Control I) will show you its name (with the option to change it), size, date and time, and whether a file is read-write or read only.
+The File Information dialog (File -> Info/Rename, ^I) will show you its name (with the option to change it), size, date and time, and whether a file is read-write or read only.

 If you are looking at a folder (directory), the dialog will show you the number of files and folders within it, as well as the time and date.